 Easy homemade marinara dipping sauce!
 This step-by-step recipe shows you how to make the best marinara sauce ever.
-This dipping sauce is versatile, great with my homemade baked mini meatballs, halloumi fries, puff pastry cheese straw, and oh, it can be used on pasta too.
+This dipping sauce is versatile, great with my homemade baked mini meatballs, halloumi fries, puff pastry cheese straw, and oh, it can be used on pasta and gnocchi too.

 Let me show you how to make it in simple steps.